Surgical Services Program

 Surgical Technology Accreditation

-The Surgical Technology program operates under the guidelines of the Association of Surgical Technologists (AST) and the Florida Department of Education.
+The program operates under the guidelines of the Association of Surgical Technologists (AST) and the Florida Department of Education.

-Eastern Florida State College's Surgical Technology program is in the process of reapplying for initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+Eastern Florida State College's Surgical Services program is in the process of reapplying for initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).

-The EFSC Surgical Technology Program's mission is to "prepare competent entry level surgical technologists in the cognitive (knowledge), psycho-motor (skills), and affective (behavior) learning domains."
+The EFSC Surgical Services Program's mission is to "prepare competent entry level surgical technologists in the cognitive (knowledge), psycho-motor (skills), and affective (behavior) learning domains."

 Eligibility to take the National Certifying Exam